GurbanovAli/Canvas-test-task/README.md

 Example: Examine the input.txt and output.txt files in the appendix to the task.

+## Description

+The task was done in a week.
+First button to load input.txt.
+Second button to load output.txt.
+Third button if you don't like the design, you can change the background image.

 Created by Gurbanov Ali.
 Please, if you find an error, let me know, I can fix any error.
 Do not judge strictly, thanks.